Some Initial Thoughts

 A) Each phrase should have a predetermined start and ﬁnish

 B) Each phrase should be consciously decided prior to performing

 C) A phrase should reach its destination mercilessly (meaning that we should try to convey meaning of phrase regardless of incidental interpretational obstacles)

-Not only have we learned how to do phrasing, but we have also learned how to connect phrases together; how to elegantly and appropriately move from our current phrase to the next one.
-And that was one main targets of good phrasing.
+Not only have we learned how to do phrasing, but we have also learned how to connect phrases together – how to elegantly and appropriately move from our current phrase to the next one.
+And that was one of our main targets of good phrasing.

 In my quest to writing this article, I strategically asked one too many pianists and teachers to explain to me how to perform the place between two phrases.
 So, it went something like this:

 “Yeah, it’s going really well!
 How was your Christmas!”

 “Oh, it was great, but not much time to rest I’m afraid.
 And yours Nikos?”

 “Well, it was excellent?
 What do you think exists between two music phrases?”

 I have to admit, that I caught most of them off-guard, as they say.
 They looked at me as if they have never thought about this before.
 Most of them took quite some time to think, and none gave me an answer.
 It was like I asked them what was the meaning of life or what is the distance between the sun and the end of the universe; You see?
 You have no idea as well.
 I don’t know either.
 Bear in mind, I just came up with those silly questions, and there’s no need for you to try and ﬁnd an answer online.
 Just because someone asks you a well phrased question, doesn’t mean that the question isn’t ludicrous and doesn’t have an answer.
 So, just for fun, here’s another unreasonable question that has no answer: Who’s the best pianist of all time?
 Which foolish and frivolous pianist hasn’t asked this question?
 For one, I have at least fifteen hundred times the last couple of years.